degiel1982/ChippyCore-ESP32/README.md

 // Callback function to draw a pixel on the screen with collision detection void drawPixelCallback(const uint16_t X, const uint16_t Y, bool& collision) {
-    // Implement logic to draw a pixel on the screen with collision detection here }
+    // Implement logic to draw a pixel at (X, Y) on the screen.
+    // Set 'collision' to true if there is a collision.
+}

 // Callback function to update the screen display